microsoftgraph/microsoft-graph-docs-contrib/concepts/auth_v2_user.md

 | response_mode |recommended |Specifies the method that should be used to send the resulting token back to your app.
 Can be `query` or `form_post`. |
 | state |recommended |A value included in the request that will also be returned in the token response.
 It can be a string of any content that you wish.
 A randomly generated unique value is typically used for [preventing cross-site request forgery attacks](http://tools.ietf.org/html/rfc6749#section-10.12).
 The state is also used to encode information about the user's state in the app before the authentication request occurred, such as the page or view they were on. |

-> **Important**: Microsoft Graph exposes two kinds of permissions: Application and Delegated.
-For apps that run with a signed-in user, you request Delegated permissions in the `scope` parameter.
+> **Important**: Microsoft Graph exposes two kinds of permissions: application and delegated.
+For apps that run with a signed-in user, you request delegated permissions in the `scope` parameter.
 These permissions delegate the privileges of the signed-in user to your app, allowing it to act as the signed-in user when making calls to Microsoft Graph.
 For more detailed information about the permissions available through Microsoft Graph, see the [Permissions reference](./permissions_reference.md).

 ### Consent experience